slmhastings/Penny-Blog/src/pages/blog/2021-03-22-forget-traditional-budgeting-there-is-a-better-way-to-spend-your-money.md

 # Closing thoughts on this...

-We all want to channel our inner Beyonce and life the high life.
+We all want to channel our inner Beyonce and live the high life.
 Remember, the purpose of your mini budget is to create a goal that feels good, and actually fits your lifestyle.
 It’s not about cutting back – it’s about spending your money in a way that works for you.

 Need more help with your mini-budget?